Fall Orientation is designed to help you start to succeed quickly at TU.

 Students aren’t the only ones going through a big transition as they head off to college.
 Parents and families can find themselves with just as wide of a range of emotions including excitement, satisfaction, uncertainty and a strong sense of already missing their college student.

 So, we want to help make your transition successful as well!
-Below you’ll find a sample of potential programs we hope to make available for parents and families of new students during our one-day move-in experience on Sunday, August 18, 2019.
+Below you’ll find a sample of potential programs we hope to make available for parents and families of new students during our one-day move-in experience at the start of Orientation.
 This one day of activity is the only part of New Student Orientation designated for parents and family members of new students.

 - Parent Information Fair – A come-and-go event where various campus offices and services set up small tables, handout materials, meet parents, and answer questions.
 In previous years this included the Business Office, Athletics, Deans’ offices, Campus Security, Dining, Greek life, and more.